Total Hip Replacement in NYC & Stamford, CT

 Is It Possible to Wait Too Long for Total Hip Replacement Surgery?

 Yes, waiting too long for total hip replacement surgery can lead to worsening joint damage, increased pain, and decreased mobility.
 Delaying surgery might also cause secondary issues, such as muscle atrophy and decreased overall physical condition.
-These issues can complicate recovery and reduce the effectiveness of the procedure.
+Sometimes the bone stock around the hip becomes compromised such that placement of the prosthetic parts becomes more technically challenging.
+These issues can complicate surgery, recovery and reduce the effectiveness of the procedure.
 Consult with Dr. McLawhorn to determine the optimal timing for surgery based on individual health and the progression of hip joint damage.

 Regain Your Mobility and Comfort With Expert Hip Care